Aadarsh131/Pomodoro-Timer/README.md

 ![image](sampleshots/change_work.gif)

-A sample [video](sampleshots/pomodoro.gif) for pomodoro session with pop-up notification and text-to-speech converter(using ``std-say`` in bash), (this video doesn't showcase the audio feature, just run it on your machine it will work)
+A sample [Video Link](sampleshots/pomodoro.mp4) for pomodoro session with pop-up notification and text-to-speech converter(using ``std-say`` in bash), (this video doesn't showcase the audio feature, just run it on your machine it will work)